StephanErb/engineering-notes/content/Algorithms.md

-# Algorithm & Datastructures Design Toolbox
+# Algorithm & Data Structures Design Toolbox

+## Data Structure Abuse
+Most applications come away

-## Data Structure Use & Abuse
+## Data Structure Use

 ### Trie
 A _trie_ is a special kind of edge labeled tree.
 If used over a collection of keys, it can be used to find the significant difference between these keys (i.e., the _important bit positions_ sufficient to distinguish all keys).
 For sorted sequences it can be constructed in $\mathcal{O}(n)$.
 Examples: